BTC-Direct/flutter-sdk/README.md

 ## Contributing

-We welcome contributions to the BTC Direct SDK for Flutter!
+We welcome contributions to the BTC Direct SDK!
 Please submit a pull request with your proposed changes.

-## License

-The BTC Direct SDK for